Dinosaurs were doomed even before the asteroid. Here’s why.

 Flying pterodactyls, sometimes up to ten meters in wingspan, swept up whatever they wanted.
 Stomping tyrannosaurs would gulp down human-sized prey as an appetizer.
-A single herbivorous diplodocus might strip a tree clean in a day.
+A single herbivorous Diplodocus might strip a tree clean in a day.
 Needless to say, a world swarming with terrible lizards left little room for mammals, especially Homo sapiens, to come about.

 Deus ex machina

 So, thank heavens for… the heavens.
 Our salvation came from outer space: the asteroid.
 Or maybe it was a meteor.
 Or a comet.
-Whatever it was, a magnificent and colossal cosmic gift hit the earth in modern day Mexico, throwing the climate and environment into chaos, leading to the extinction of the dinosaurs.
+Whatever it was, a magnificent and colossal cosmic gift hit the earth in modern-day Mexico, throwing the climate and environment into chaos, and leading to the extinction of the dinosaurs.
 Then, like a phoenix arising from the ashes, warm-blooded critters emerged from the debris, and the Age of Mammals was born.

 It’s one of the greatest “what if” stories in all of science.
 What if the asteroid never hit?
 Would the dinosaurs still be alive?
 (And, as a consequence, would we be here?)
-A new paper argues that dinosaurs were headed to the dustbin of history well before the asteroid came.
+A 2021 paper argues that dinosaurs were headed to the dustbin of history well before the asteroid came.

 The long goodbye